Kenwyne Jones: International career

-He made his debut for the Trinidad and Tobago national team on 29 January 2003 in a match against Finland.
+He made his debut for the Trinidad and Tobago national team national team on 29 January 2003 in a match against Finland.
 Jones scored his first goal on 25 May 2005 in a 4–0 win against Bermuda.
 He was later selected by Trinidad and Tobago for their 2006 World Cup campaign, where he made his first appearance in the competition in a 2–0 defeat against England on 15 June 2006 at Frankenstadion, Nuremberg.
 Jones was named as Trinidad and Tobago Football Federation's Player of the Year for 2007.
 Jones said, "A lot of big names have won this before and I never really thought about something like this happening to me".
 Jones was named as captain of the Soca Warriors in August 2011 by manager Otto Pfister.

 Managerial career

 In October 2021, Jones was appointed as the interim coach of the Trinidad and Tobago women's national team.
 The following month, he was named as the full-time coach.